Aji2006/Aji2006/README.md

 <img src="Assets/banner.png" alt="GitHub Banner" width="100%" />

-# 💫 About Me:
+# **💫 About Me:**
 Hi, I'm Adjie Prasetya — a passionate Data Scientist with a strong enthusiasm for solving real-world problems through data.
-I’m currently deepening my expertise in:<br><br>Machine Learning – building predictive models, optimizing performance, and exploring advanced techniques.<br><br>Computer Vision – developing models for image recognition, object detection, and real-time video processing.<br><br>Natural Language Processing (NLP) – extracting insights from text, language modeling, and multilingual understanding.<br><br>Data Analysis – transforming raw data into actionable insights through statistical exploration and visualization.<br><br>Low-Level Programming – enhancing my systems-level thinking with C/C++, memory management, and performance tuning.<br><br>I enjoy working at the intersection of research and application, and I’m always eager to learn, contribute to open-source projects, and collaborate with other passionate minds in the tech community.<br><br>Feel free to check out my projects, connect with me, or reach out for collaborations!
+I’m currently deepening my expertise in:
+- Machine Learning – building predictive models, optimizing performance, and exploring advanced techniques.
+- Computer Vision – developing models for image recognition, object detection, and real-time video processing.
+- Natural Language Processing (NLP) – extracting insights from text, language modeling, and multilingual understanding.
+- Data Analysis – transforming raw data into actionable insights through statistical exploration and visualization.
+- Low-Level Programming – enhancing my systems-level thinking with C/C++, memory management, and performance tuning.
+  I enjoy working at the intersection of research and application, and I’m always eager to learn, contribute to open-source projects, and collaborate with other passionate minds in the tech community.<br><br>Feel free to check out my projects, connect with me, or reach out for collaborations!

 ## 🌐 Socials: